-The honors course differs from the non-honors course in that each topic is covered in more detail, at a faster pace, and with greater mathematical rigor.
+The (Physical Science) honors course differs from the non-honors course in that each topic is covered in more detail, at a faster pace, and with greater mathematical rigor.

 *Class receives honors weighting in SI weighted GPA and UC/CSU GPA calculations

-Chemistry is the scientific study of matter.
+Chemistry (Physical Science) is the scientific study of matter.
 This course aims to develop students as practicing laboratory scientists who can ask and answer questions of their own about what the world is made of and how and why chemical reactions occur.
 This course also aims to develop students’ conceptual and quantitative understanding of chemical principles.
 Units of study in this course include the nature of the atom, naming of chemicals and compounds, bonding, the periodic table, reactions and equilibrium, stoichiometry, behavior of gases, acids, bases, and safe laboratory practices.

-The AP Chemistry course is equivalent in content, depth, and complexity to an introductory chemistry course at the college level.
-This course is designed to prepare the student to excel on the AP exam offered in May, and follows the AP curriculum closely.
-AP Chemistry is an in-depth, content-intensive study of chemical principles that allows students the opportunity to engage hands-on in scientific experimentation.
-Units of study include chemical reactions, modern atomic theory, molecular bonding, hybridization, organic chemistry, stoichiometry, thermodynamics, kinetics, aqueous equilibrium, acids, bases, precipitation, reduction, oxidation, electrochemistry, and nuclear chemistry.
+The AP Physics (Physical Science) course is equivalent in content, depth, and complexity to an introductory physics course at the college level.
+This course is designed to prepare the student to excel on the AP Physics C: Mechanics exams offered in May.
+The course follows the AP curriculum closely.
+AP Physics is an in-depth, content-intensive study of physical principles that allows students the opportunity to engage hands-on in scientific experimentation.
+Core units of study include kinematics, Newton’s laws, conservation laws, harmonic motion, and rotational motion.
+Additional topics will vary but may include electricity & magnetism, relativity, quantum mechanics, particle physics, thermodynamics, and other advanced topics.
+Use of calculus in problem solving is expected to increase as the course progresses.
 Students are required to take the Advanced Placement exam in May.
 Students are required to complete an assignment over the summer due on the first day of school.
+This is a mathematically rigorous course which requires a solid foundation in both physics and math.

 Corequisite – Students enrolling in this course must also enroll in the corresponding AP Science Laboratory course, which meets once per week for 50 minutes outside of the regular bell schedule.
 Meetings will occur before or after school.